syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/editor-template.md

 The editor window's header and footer can be enhanced with custom designs using the `editorHeaderTemplate`  and `editorFooterTemplate` options.
 To achieve this, create a script template that includes the necessary fields.
 Ensure that the template type is set to **text/x-template**.

-In this demo, we customize the editor's header based on the appointment's subject field using the `editorHeaderTemplate`.
-Additionally, we utilize the `editorFooterTemplate` to manage the functionality for saving, and canceling and verify actions.
-If the check box is checked, the save button is enabled, if it is unchecked, the save button is disabled.
+In this demo, we tailor the editor's header according to the appointment's subject field using the `editorHeaderTemplate`.
+Furthermore, we make use of the `editorFooterTemplate` to handle the functionality of validating specific fields before proceeding with the save action or canceling it if validation requirements are not met.

 {% if page.publishingplatform == "typescript" %}